 Progressive Industries EMS Review

 What We Like:

 Peace of mind.
-Many products on the market are simply surge protectors and do not protect against the other electrical dangers that face a RV.
-Progressive Industries made this box to protect against high and low voltage, accidentally plugging into a 220v outlet, reverse polarity, AC frequency and open neutral.
-Having this box helps us sleep well at night because we don’t have to worry about any electrical issues damaging our RV.
+Many products on the market are simply surge protectors.
+These do not protect against the other electrical dangers that face a RV.
+Progressive Industries EMS is made to protect against high and low voltage, accidentally plugging into a 220v outlet, reverse polarity, AC frequency and open neutral.
+Having this portable EMS helps us sleep well at night because we don’t have to worry about any electrical issues damaging the RV.

 Plug and play.
-The Progressive Industries Electrical Management System simply plugs into shore power and the 30 amp cord from the coach plugs into the box.
+The Progressive Industries EMS plugs into shore power and the 30 amp cord from the coach plugs into the box.
 There is nothing to set up, turn on or worry about – simply plug and play.
-There is a read out on the box that cycles through simple diagnostic info – what voltage is coming in, how many amps are being drawn and what is the current status of the box.
+The EMS has a read out that cycles through simple diagnostic info – what voltage is coming in, how many amps are being drawn and what is the current status of the box.
 The display is easy to read and understand.
-It does take about 30 seconds for the electricity to come through once we plug in.
+It takes about 30 seconds for the electricity to come through once the Progressive Industries EMS is plugged in.

 Easy to secure.
-The system sells for around $260, which makes it an expensive item for us.
-To make sure it doesn’t walk away while we’re gone, we use the steel loop on the box to secure it to the campground’s electrical service box with a bicycle lock.
+The system sells for around $260, which makes it an expensive item.
+To make sure it doesn’t walk away, we use the steel loop on the box to secure it to the electrical service box with a bicycle lock.

 Weather resistant.
-The box is made to be weather resistant and can be left outside, which is importantbecause when we do plug in at a park, the box is outdoors.
-We’ve tested this in a heavy rain storm in Colorado and had no problems.
+The box is made to be weather resistant and can be left outside.
+This is important because when we do plug in at a park, the box is outdoors.
+We’ve tested this in a heavy rain storms and had no problems.

 What We Don’t Like: